emewhd1016991/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when it's necessary based on profiling and performance measurements.

+# 2023-12-05
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's important to write clean, maintainable code first, and only optimize when profiling reveals performance bottlenecks.